Clothe a Kid, Change a Life How YOU Can Make a Difference by Supporting Clothes To Kids

 What they did was create Clothes To Kids, which has since then helped provide 223,000 wardrobes and counting to children in the community.
 But they can’t do it without you.

 Jennifer Jacobs, executive director of Clothes To Kids, Inc., tells us that the goal is to ensure that each child who qualifies for free and reduced lunch can “shop” for one week’s worth of clothing, just like they would at a real store.
-So as you clean the closets this summer break and shop for back-to-school, keep Clothes To Kids in mind.
+Kids are building wardrobes and confidence, and it’s coming at no cost to their parents and caregivers who otherwise would not be able to afford to pay.

 As they say, “Clothe a kid, change a life.”